The Phases of Play Therapy: What Parents Can Expect

 As a parent, beginning play therapy for your child can feel both hopeful and overwhelming.
 You want to know: What exactly happens in play therapy?
 How will my child’s journey unfold?

 At Reach Counseling, we believe parents are partners in the process.
-Understanding the phases of play therapy can help you feel more confident and prepared as your child takes these important steps toward healing and growth.
+Understanding the phases of play therapy can help you feel more confident and prepared as your child takes these important steps toward growth.

 Phase 1: Building Trust and Safety